 Beetroot hummus is a delicious way to mix up your hummus game.
-But you can’t just add beetroot to a regular hummus recipe.
-You need a few extra ingredients and my easy recipe is not only delicious but really draws out the earthy beetroot flavour and is ready in 25 minutes!
+But you can't just add beetroot to a regular hummus recipe.
+You need a few extra ingredients and my easy 25-minute recipe is not only delicious but really draws out the earthy beetroot flavour!

-Beetroot Hummus – Why Boiling Beetroot Is Best
+Boiling Beetroot Is Best For Making Beetroot Hummus

 Every other week I make hummus for my family to snack on.
 Often I will mix it up with variations like Red Capsicum, Cauliflower, Green Carrot Top, Sweet Potato and this gorgeous Pink Beetroot version.
 I think the cauliflower and this beetroot variation are my absolute favourites.
 And it is so easy to make.
 All you need is a cooked beetroot, a few extra ingredients and a great base hummus recipe.